 There are, however, ways to limit the amount of heat lost through windows.
 First, check for damaged sealant.
 If you find areas where outside air may be getting in, caulk or add a weatherstrip to prevent the cold air from leaking in and warm air from exiting your home.

-If this repair doesn’t do the trick, you can always install new windows!
+If this repair doesn’t do the trick, you can always contact Window Replacement Companies to install new windows!
 Consider installing double-glazed windows that have two sheets of glass separated by an insulated air gap.
 This will keep the cold air out while trapping the warm air inside.